-Aloo Bhindi Ki Sabzi Recipe is a combination of potatoes and lady's finger/ Bhindi/ Okra cooked separately and combined together with spices.
+Aloo Bhindi Sabzi Recipe is a combination of potatoes and lady's finger/ Bhindi/ Okra cooked separately and combined together with spices.
 This sabzi makes a perfect vegetable as a side dish with phulka's and kadhi.
 Different regions of India make it in many different ways, go ahead make your own modifications to the method to suit your palate.

 Did you know: Okra is a low-calorie vegetable and contains no saturated fat or cholesterol.
 They are rich sources of dietary fiber, minerals, and vitamins; often recommended by nutritionists in cholesterol controlling and weight reduction programs.

-- 1/2 teaspoon asafoetida
+- 1/2 teaspoon Asafoetida (hing)

 - 1 teaspoon Red Chilli powder

 - 1 teaspoon Turmeric powder (Haldi)

-salt to taste
+- Salt , to taste

-2 tablespoons of oil
+- 2 tablespoons Oil